hariharanibm/tweet-trend-new/README.md

-# trend application from valaxy
+# trend application from valaxy team Bangalore

 This is a small applicaiton which contains main and test folders.
 Main contains application code.